You open your email and see an urgent message titled 'Account Update Required'.

 Heightened Engagement

-Secure email can boost engagement because most people already check their inboxes every day.
+Secure email can boost engagement because most people already check their inboxes every day, especially when the message is relevant and expected.

 Two-Way Security